 No. 6.
 Don’t forget about final arrangements

-Plans for final arrangements should be included in your Orange County LGBT estate planning.
+Plans for final arrangements should be included in your Orange County LGBTQ estate planning.
 You and your partner can create simple documents that specify your wishes regarding your final arrangements.
 The document can be as detailed as you want.
 Most final arrangement documents contain provisions regarding your choices on the following:

 - burial or cremation

 - ceremonies, and